ifandelse/livecache/README.md

 ## Features
 livecache can:

-* "lazy-load" a node list by allowing you to specify a selector before any matching elements exist in the DOM
+* "re-query" for a node list by allowing you to specify a selector before any matching elements exist in the DOM
     * if accessing a node list (`$.livecache('div')`) returns an empty list, livecache will query the DOM each time you access that selector until results exist
     * Once results exist, that static node list is cached and will be returned with subsequent calls to `$.livecache('div')`
 * manually force an update of a cached node list by calling `$.livecache('div', true)` where the second arg is a boolean flad indicating "force a refresh".